manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

    ![Oracle Base Location](images/db21c-srv-004-baseloc.png)

 5. The first time you install Oracle Database on your host, the installer prompts you to specify the location of `oraInventory`, the directory for Oracle Database inventory.
 This directory provides a centralized inventory for all Oracle software products installed on the host.
-The default operating system group for Oracle inventory is *dba*.

-	For this lab, leave the defaults and click **Next**.
+	For this lab, do not change **Inventory Directory**, select the operating system group for Oracle inventory as *dba* and click **Next**.

 	![oraInventory Location](images/db21c-srv-005-inventory.png)